 The Child Tax Credit, which has been expanded significantly by Congress since it was first written into law nearly 25 years ago, is a significant element of the federal government’s effort to aid families with children.
-Families currently are eligible for a tax credit of up to $2,000 per child under age 17.
-President Biden proposes to expand the credit, which would, if Congress goes along, substantially reduce the number of children living below the poverty line.
+Congress expanded it substantially when it passed President Biden’s American Rescue Plan in March 2021.

 How did the Child Tax Credit work before 2021?

-Eligible families can claim a tax credit – which reduces income taxes they owe dollar-for-dollar – of up to $2,000 per child under age 17 who is a citizen of the U.S. The size of the credit is reduced by $50 for every $1,000 of adjusted gross income above $200,000 for single parents and $400,000 for married couples.
+Eligible families could claim a tax credit of up to $2,000 per child under age 17 who is a citizen of the U.S. The size of the credit was reduced by $50 for every $1,000 of adjusted gross income above $200,000 for single parents and $400,000 for married couples.
 Families who owed little or no income tax could get cash of up to $1,400 per child, a feature which made the tax credit only partially refundable.

-Other dependents—including children ages 17 and 18 and full-time college students ages 19 to 24 – are eligible for a non-refundable credit of up to $500.
+Other dependents—including children aged 17 and 18, and full-time college students aged 19 to 24—were eligible for a non-refundable credit of up to $500.

-More than 48 million households are expected to claim the Child Tax Credit for 2020, according to the Joint Committee on Taxation of Congress.
+More than 48 million households were projected to claim the Child Tax Credit for 2020, according to the congressional Joint Committee on Taxation.
 This will amount to $117.5 billion for qualifying families—twice the amount provided by the Earned Income Tax Credit, a program which supplements the wages of low-paid workers.

 Although important to the low-income families who get it, and often promoted as a way to fight poverty, the Child Tax Credit is not targeted at those families, particularly after the changes made in 2017.
 About 40% of that $117.5 billion will go to households with incomes above $100,000.
-A relatively small share goes to low-income households—15% will go to households with incomes under $30,000.
+A relatively small share goes to low-income households—15% will go households with incomes under $30,000.

 How has the Child Tax Credit evolved over the years?